Tjaos/product-store-with-stripe/README.md

-# Store Product application for pratice using stripe paiment
+# Store Product application for pratice using stripe payment